Afghanistan: Taliban road construction projects stall without foreign funding | DW | 18.10.2021

 Almost 90% of all road construction projects in Afghanistan are facing the same fate, the representative estimated.

-Taliban officials in Watapoor District in eastern Afghanistan's Kunar province showed DW a printed-out scheme for plans to rebuild roads in several villages.
+Taliban officials in Watapoor District in eastern Afghanistan's Kunar province showed DW a printout of a scheme for plans to rebuild roads in several villages.
 The Taliban's governor's office in Kunar even tweeted pictures of work being done on a road.

 However, a DW reporter in late September visited a simple construction project, where men were repairing a road in harsh terrain with pickaxes and shovels.